aptaliko/songlist/README.md

 TODO LIST
 1. Create delete and update functions
+2. Create predicates for new features
-2. Check how the database is not deleted
+3. Check how the database is not deleted
-3. Create other characteristics
+4. Create other characteristics
    1. Region (3 levels)
-4. Add validations on New DTOs and deny wrong format of json objects
+5. Deny wrong format of json objects
-5. Pagination at search endpoint
+6. Pagination at search endpoint

 SET UP THE DB